 By R. E. Ingham, P. B. Hamm, and C. M. Ocamb

-Sampling Soil sampling is recommended.
-Sample soil any time before planting potatoes, provided the soil is not frozen or too dry or wet.
+Sampling Sample soil any time before planting potatoes provided the soil is not frozen or too dry or wet.
 However, it is best to sample in late summer or early fall, when nematode populations are higher, than in early spring.
-Nematode populations naturally decline through the winter.
-Thus, low populations in fall may not be detectable in spring.
-This is critical because low M. chitwoodi populations (less than one in 250 cu cm of soil) can cause severe economic losses.
-Sampling depth may be important, especially following deep-rooted crops such as alfalfa and field corn.
-Take soil samples before and after soil fumigation to determine the treatment's effectiveness; however, do not take samples within 2 weeks after treatment.
-Indicate whether samples are pre- or post-treatment, so live and dead nematodes may be distinguished.
-Control strategies may depend on the species of root-knot nematode, so request species identification when you submit the sample.
+If plants are present at the time of sampling, roots should be collected as well for a separate nematode extraction since they may harbor large populations not accounted for with a soil-only sample.
+Take samples before and after soil fumigation to determine the treatment's effectiveness; however, do not take samples within 2 weeks after treatment.
+Indicate whether samples are pre- or post-treatment, so that live and dead nematodes may be distinguished.

-- Weed control within rotation crops is critical because many weeds are suitable hosts for root-knot nematodes.
+- Weed control is critical because many weeds are suitable hosts for root-lesion nematodes.

 - Telone C-17 at 24 gal/A for mineral soils and at 30 gal/A for muck soils.
 5-day reentry.
 Restricted-use pesticide.